 In-person or Digital Events

 Since organizing events can be so costly and time-consuming, they’re an ideal co-marketing activity.
-Your partner will ideally help out with the required costs and labor, as well as enrich the overall experience for attendees.
+Your partner will ideally help with the required costs and labor and enrich the overall experience for attendees.
 Additionally, like with other co-marketing ideas, you’re able to reach a broader audience than you would alone.